eliasbnk/dev-setup/README.md

 ### if you're going to set your node version to your desired version

-## skip example 2 and go to step 12 to check node version
+## after your done with example 1, dont do example 2 and go straight to step 12 to check node version

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------